This post may contain affiliate links. We earn a commission when using these links. Learn more

 Channels and live TV

-Before signing up, consumers do have the option of viewing a more locally accurate list of channels by entering their zip code on the main Hulu Live TV website.
+Before signing up, consumers do have the option of viewing a more locally accurate list of channels by entering their ZIP code on the main Hulu Live TV website.
 Below is an example of the additional channels available for those residing in the San Francisco 94105 zip code:

 The selection of channels is good overall.
-Hulu has done a decent job of balancing entertainment, sports, and news, and most families will find the selection varies enough, but there are some caveats to be aware of.
+Hulu has done a decent job of balancing entertainment, sports, and news, and most families will find the selection varied enough, but there are some caveats to be aware of.

 Overall, while channels are not Hulu’s strongest selling point, they are not its weakest point either.
 The selection is adequate enough and navigating through the live TV guide is easy to do.

 On demand content

 One of the biggest selling points is the amount of content that’s available.
 Besides all the shows and movies provided live or through the on-demand section, subscribers also get access to the entire basic Hulu back catalog.

 This is Hulu’s Netflix-like service with a selection of shows and movies, including Hulu Originals, such as The Handmaid’s Tale, Castle Rock, PEN15, and more.
 This service typically costs a minimum of $5.99 per month, but it’s included in the live TV package at no extra cost.